 Estate Taxes

-Currently, estate taxes impact less than one percent of the population simply because the exemptions are so high.
-In 2020, everyone has the ability to pass at death, tax-free, up to $11,580,000.00 (this amount can be lowered if you have gifted in excess of the annual exclusion amount in any year prior to death).
-If you do have a taxable estate and you are charitably inclined, one of the options you have to lessen your tax liability is to donate some of your estate to charity.
+Currently, estate taxes impact less than one percent of the U.S. population simply because the exemptions are historically high.
+In 2024, everyone can pass at death, tax-free, up to $13,610,000.00 (this amount may be lower if you gifted in excess of the annual exclusion amount in any year prior to death).
+If you have a taxable estate and you are charitably inclined, one of the options you have to lessen your tax liability is to donate some of your estate to charity.

 Any amount you donate to charity reduces the amount of your estate subject to estate taxes.
 You can use this planning method to pass your estate to individuals with a lesser tax bill or even avoid the tax bill entirely.

-As a very simplistic example, if you had an estate at the time of your death in 2020 that was valued at $12.0 million dollars, you would have a tax liability of $420,000 (calculation is $12,000,000 - $11,580,000 = $420,000).
-If you allocated $420,000 to charities that qualify as such under the IRS code, you could avoid paying the estate tax altogether.
+As a very simplistic example, if you had an estate at the time of your death in 2024 that was valued at $15.0 million dollars, you would have a tax liability on $1,390,000 resulting in a $556,000 tax bill (tax calculation is 40% of the total assets in excess of the exemption).
+If you allocated the excess to qualified charities, you could avoid paying the estate tax altogether.
 You can also choose to donate lesser amounts and simply reduce the tax liability rather than avoiding it entirely.
 Obviously, you must discuss your individual situation with your team of professional advisors, but this is an option that works well for many people that have an estate tax issue and would like to incorporate philanthropic endeavors into their planning.

 Income Taxes & Capital Gains Taxes